 - Cheap Hotel – Moxy Copenhagen – A very stylish budget hotel slightly out of the city centre but only 3 minutes from Sydhavn train station.

 Those are my top 4 hotels in Copenhagen but apartments are a great option too.

 A quick search will show Copenhagen is one of the most expensive cities in Europe for hotels and accommodation.
 If you’re looking to reduce costs, you can probably do so by staying in an apartment instead of a hotel.
-You can book affordable apartments with Booking or choose from the many Airbnb apartments in the city centre or more budget friendly neighbourhoods.
+You can book affordable apartments with Booking that are in the city centre or more budget-friendly neighbourhoods.